-On October 29, 2014, NuStar Logistics amended and restated its \$1.5 billion five-year revolving credit agreement (Revolving Credit Agreement), which matures on October 29, 2019.
+NuStar Logistics is a party to a \$1.5 billion five-year revolving credit agreement (Revolving Credit Agreement), which matures on October 29, 2019.
 The Revolving Credit Agreement includes an option allowing NuStar Logistics to request an aggregate increase in the commitments from the lenders of up to \$250.0 million (after which increase the aggregate commitment from all lenders shall not exceed \$1.75 billion).
 The Revolving Credit Agreement also includes the ability to borrow up to the equivalent of \$250.0 million in Euros and up to the equivalent of \$250.0 million in British Pounds Sterling.
 Obligations under the Revolving Credit Agreement are guaranteed by NuStar Energy and NuPOP.
-NuPOP will be released from its guarantee of the Revolving Credit Agreement when it no longer guarantees indebtedness of NuStar Energy or its subsidiaries in an aggregate principal amount exceeding \$200.0 million.

 The Revolving Credit Agreement contains customary restrictive covenants, such as limitations on indebtedness, liens, mergers, asset transfers and certain investing activities.
 In addition, the Revolving Credit Agreement requires us to maintain, as of the end of each rolling period of four consecutive fiscal quarters, a consolidated debt coverage ratio (consolidated debt to consolidated EBITDA, each as defined in the Revolving Credit Agreement) not to exceed 5.00-to-1.00.
 If we consummate an acquisition for an aggregate net consideration of at least \$50.0 million, the maximum consolidated debt coverage ratio will increase to 5.50-to-1.00 for two rolling periods.
-The Revolving Credit Agreement permits unlimited investments in joint ventures and unconsolidated subsidiaries, provided that no default exists and we would be in compliance with the consolidated debt coverage ratio to 20% of consolidated EBITDA.
 The requirement not to exceed a maximum consolidated debt coverage ratio may limit the amount we can borrow under the Revolving Credit Agreement to an amount less than the total amount available for borrowing.
-As of December 31, 2014, our consolidated debt coverage ratio was 4.0x, and we had \$842.3 million available for borrowing.
+As of December 31, 2015, our consolidated debt coverage ratio was 4.5x, and we had \$587.3 million available for borrowing.

-Letters of credit issued under our Revolving Credit Agreement totaled \$56.2 million as of December 31, 2014.
+Letters of credit issued under our Revolving Credit Agreement totaled \$30.1 million as of December 31, 2015.
 Letters of credit are limited to \$750.0 million (including up to the equivalent of \$25.0 million in British Pounds Sterling) and also restrict the amount we can borrow under the Revolving Credit Agreement.